top of page

 m<other>

+m<other> is the first solo exhibition of Hong Kong-based Korean photographer Kim Jee-Yun with the gallery.
 The exhibition features photographs and video work from Kim's decade-long experiential documentary project, depicting children born to interracial marriages and their mothers.

 Kim Duck-Yong, A Profound Space, 2023, Mother of pearl, mixed media on wood, 120 x 200 cm.